 Energinet shall be released in full or in part from its obligations under clause 8 above to receive and transport Natural Gas on behalf of Shippers to the extent necessary due to repair and maintenance activities.
 Energinet shall to the extent possible perform such activities in the period 1st May to 31st October.

 Energinet shall seek to perform repair and maintenance activities as quickly as possible and, to the greatest degree possible, without detriment to the fulfilment of the Shippers’ transport requirements.
-Energinet shall to the extent possible coordinate repair and maintenance activities with the Distribution Company, Gas Storage Denmark.
+Energinet shall to the extent possible coordinate repair and maintenance activities with the Distribution Company, Gas Storage Denmark and adjacent TSO’s.

-Once each calendar year Energinet shall provide information about the periods scheduled for repair and maintenance in the following 12-Month period
+Once each calendar year Energinet shall provide information about the periods scheduled for repair and maintenance in the following 12-Month period.
+The scheduled repair and maintenance plan is published, at the latest, 42 days prior to the beginning of the new year (18th November the latest).
+Changes and updates to the plan is implemented throughout the year.

 In case of repairs and maintenance affecting the flow of Natural Gas through the Network Separation Point, Energinet is entitled to give instructions to the operator of the Non- domestic Transmission System.
 Non-compliance with these instructions implies that Energinet is entitled to take all the necessary measures.
 These measures will be communicated to all relevant players along with further instructions, if needed.